leoBitto/DjangoForge/README.md

 For more details, refer to the [Web App Manifest documentation](https://developer.mozilla.org/en-US/docs/Web/Manifest).

 ### `service-worker.js`
 The `service-worker.js` file handles Service Worker functionalities, such as resource caching.
 Customize it based on your project's needs.
-You can find it in the `static` folder.
+You can find it in the `static` folder inside the website app. you need to customize the caching of the icon.

 **Customization Tips:**